Name: John E. Perry, III, Ph.D.

 — Unimaginable as it may be to most,

 there are those of us for whom “a celibate life of prayer and books”

 - North Carolina State University

 in Raleigh, North Carolina.

 Increasingly intrigued by the notion of doing symbolic mathematics on computers,

 I wanted to study symbolic computation, also called “computer algebra”.

-It took me a good while to warp my mind around how one does research;
+It took me a good while to wrap my mind around how one does research.